 1st day as described above.

-1st and 2nd days as described above.
+1st and 2nd day as described above.

 The third day is more relaxing.
-The only archaeological site left in Athens is the ancient cemetery of Kerameikos.
-To go there, you take the metro to Thissio (or Monastiraki) and walk about 10 minutes to Kerameikos.
-After you have visited the site, walk to Technopolis Gazi, an old gas factory that has now turned into a cultural center.
+The day should start with a visit to the ancient cemetery of Keramikos.
+To go there, you can take the metro to Thissio (Green Line) or Monastiraki (Blue Line) and walk for a couple of minutes.
+After visiting the site, walk to Technopolis Gazi, an old gas factory that has now turned into a cultural center.

 The architecture in the yard of Technopolis is really interesting and reminiscent of a filming studio or a factory.
 Right next to the Technopolis is the square of Kerameikos, a nice place for a morning coffee or a drink at night.

 From the Kerameikos Metro Station, you can go to Monastiraki and then follow the Green Line to Piraeus - the biggest port of Greece where most ferries to the Greek islands depart from.
 Piraeus is a town with ample squares and lovely cafeterias by the sea.
 In a 20-minute walking distance from the metro station lies Pasalimani, a small harbor with yachts and fishing boats.
 If you follow the pedestrian path by the sea, you will reach Marina Zeas, another popular coffee spot by the sea.
 In Marina Zeas, you can also visit the Nautical Museum of Piraeus.

 For an evening drink, we suggest Mikrolimano, a popular spot with clubs and lounge cafeterias by the sea. as well as taverns and fish restaurants to enjoy a meal.
 To reach it, you can take the tram from Pasalimani or the metro (Green Line) and disembark at Neo Faliro.